-The crew disembarks from the Kenn Borek Air Ltd. Twin Otter at Amundsen-Scott South Pole Station.
+The crew of the Kenn Borek Air Ltd. Twin Otter airplane disembark at Amundsen-Scott South Pole Station.
 The airplane was arriving as part of a meticulously planned, carefully executed, National Science Foundation-led medical evacuation that resulted in successfully evacuating two patients, despite extreme conditions.
 [Image 4 of 6 related images.
 See Image 5.]

 More about this image

 In June 2016, the National Science Foundation (NSF), after consulting with outside medical experts, determined that an evacuation was warranted for two people stationed at Amundsen-Scott South Pole Station.
 The extreme cold and darkness at this time of year in Antarctica normally means that flights in and out of the station are suspended.
 NSF called on Calgary-based Kenn Borek Air Ltd., which has a U.S. government contract to fly in support of U.S. Antarctic Program science, to conduct the mission.

 Two Twin Otter aircraft, designed to withstand intense weather conditions, arrived at British Antarctic Survey's Rothera Station on the Antarctic Peninsula on June 20, 2016, where they rested and awaited favorable weather.
 On June 22, one of the aircraft arrived at the geographic South Pole.
 Later that day, the flight landed safely in Punta Arenas, Chile, where the evacuees would receive medical treatment.
 The arrival completed a nine-day global evacuation operation that NSF coordinated to prioritize the health and safety of station and rescue personnel.